-In 2019, the American Cancer Society estimates 52,070 new cases of thyroid cancer will be diagnosed this year, a slight decrease from 2018, based on the 2019 American Cancer Society’s publication “Cancer Facts & Figures 2019.”
-The disease is expected to claim slightly more lives in 2019, with an estimated 2,170 deaths predicted.
+In 2021, the American Cancer Society estimates 44,280 new cases of thyroid cancer will be diagnosed this year, a decrease from 2020, based on the American Cancer Society’s publication “Cancer Facts & Figures 2021.”
+The disease is expected to claim slightly more lives in 2021, with an estimated 2,220 deaths predicted.

 Thyroid cancer diagnosis has tripled in the past three decades, and funding for the disease has not kept up.
-It is often wrongly represented as “the good kind of cancer.”
-But as the powerful message in the video below demonstrates, thyroid cancer is NOT the good kind of cancer.
+It is often wrongly represented as “the good kind of cancer,” but make no mistake, thyroid cancer is NOT the good kind of cancer.

 Thyroid cancer is a disease in which abnormal cells grow in the thyroid gland.
 The abnormal cells mutate, causing them to grow quickly and multiply, and they don’t repair themselves or die, as normal cells do.
 The collection of abnormal cells results in a tumor.
 Not all tumors are malignant (cancerous); some can be benign (non-cancerous).
 If the abnormal cells in the thyroid spread to other parts of the body, the cancer is said to have metastasized.